moise-mulungu/mixed-react-projects/src/features/real-time-chat/firebase/firebase-vocab.md

 ## firebase/firestore:
 This is the Cloud Firestore module.
 It provides a flexible, scalable database for mobile, web, and server development.

+***addDoc***: This function is used to add a new document to a collection in Firestore.
+It takes two arguments: a reference to the collection where the document should be added, and an object containing the data for the new document.
+In your code, `addDoc(collection(db, 'transactions'), { description, amount, type })` is adding a new document to the 'transactions' collection.
+The new document has three fields: 'description', 'amount', and 'type'.

+***getFirestore***: This function is used to get a reference to a Firestore instance.
+It's often used when initializing your app's connection to Firestore.
+In your code, getFirestore is not directly used, but it's implied that db is a reference to your Firestore database, which could have been obtained by calling getFirestore.

 ## firebase/storage:
 This is the Cloud Storage module.
 It provides secure file uploads and downloads for your Firebase apps.